zurgl/rs-dom-template/README.md

 # denominator template

-Pure rust SPA relying on fast, minimal signal lib +> rust-denominator
+Pure rust SPA relying on fast, minimal signal lib +> rust-denominator It's a simplified version with bug fix of a more exhaustive template see ressources at the bottom of the doc.

-To know more read this
+To know more aboput teh core lib read this:

 [tutorial](https://docs.rs/futures-signals/0.3.32/futures_signals/tutorial/index.html)